ampproject/amphtml/contributing/running-server-side-experiment.md

 Once the experimental bianries are shipped, once can access those with different RTV prefix.

 For Experiment with `environment = AMP`.
-The Beta version that has prefix (03) will be used as control build for all experiments.
+The Beta version that has prefix (03) will be used as control group for all experiments.

 | Experiment Slot Used  | RTV Prefix |
 |---------------------- | ---------- |